bytescout/pdf-co-api-samples/PDF To Excel API/JavaScript/Convert PDF To XLS From URL (Node.js) - Async API/README.md

-## How to convert PDF to XLS from URL (node for PDF to excel API in JavaScript using PDF.co Web API

-### See how to convert PDF to XLS from URL (node to have PDF to excel API in JavaScript

-We’ve created and updating regularly our sample code library so you may quickly learn PDF to excel API and the step-by-step process in JavaScript.
-PDF.co Web API was made to help with PDF to excel API in JavaScript.
-PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
-Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.
+## How to convert PDF to XLS from URL (node for PDF to excel API in JavaScript with PDF.co Web API PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-Fast application programming interfaces of PDF.co Web API for JavaScript plus the instruction and the code below will help to learn how to convert PDF to XLS from URL (node.
-Sample code in JavaScript is all you need.
-Copy-paste it to your the code editor, then add a reference to PDF.co Web API and you are ready to try it!
-Tutorials are available along with installed PDF.co Web API if you'd like to dive deeper into the topic and the details of the API.

-Trial version of ByteScout is available for free download from our website.
-This and other source code samples for JavaScript and other programming languages are available.

 ## REQUEST FREE TECH SUPPORT